Michael De Vere: Huddersfield

 De Vere joined the Huddersfield Giants in 2005.
 He played for Huddersfield in the 2006 Challenge Cup Final at centre and kicked two goals but the Giants lost 12–42 against St. Helens.
 On 20 November 2006, he announced that he would retire from professional football and return to Brisbane.

 The following season at the Broncos' 20-year anniversary celebration, the club announced a list of the 20 best players to play for them to date which included De Vere.

 He was set to join the Carina Leagues club as a development/coaching officer in 2007.
-On 23 January 2009 it was announced that Michael De Vere would return to the Brisbane Broncos for the 2009 season, more than two years after retiring.
+On 23 January 2009 it was announced that De Vere would return to the Brisbane Broncos for the 2009 season, more than two years after retiring.

 The National Rugby League had to approved De Vere's comeback due to concerns over salary cap concessions, given he also worked as a development officer.
-It was to be De Vere's final playing year in first grade rugby league, and his 10th season with the Broncos.
+It was to be De Vere's final playing year in first grade rugby league, and his 10th season with the Brisbane club.
 De Vere's NRL comeback was short-lived as he only played one game in 2009; he announced his retirement on 7 April 2009.